abondar24/CrackingInterview/README.md

 - isPalindrome - Check if list is a palindrome
 - hasIntersection - Check if two list have an intersection.Intersection is by ref, not by val which means one node in two lists
 - detectLoop - Check if list has loops and return it.
 Loop is the same node(not val) added to the list twice.
-- mergeLists - merge two sorted linked lists
+- mergeLists - merge two sorted linked lists of integers
 - reverseList - reverse linked list